-Development changes in face-to-face interactions.
-We examined the predictability of infants initiating or ending a smile within particular face-to-face interactive contexts observed weekly from 1 to 6 months of age (Messinger, Ruvolo, Ekas, & Fogel, 2010).
+We examined the predictability of infants initiating or ending a smile within particular face-to-face interactive contexts observed weekly from 1 to 6 months of age (Messinger et al., 2010).
 The mean, variance, and overall distribution of mutual smiling states became more similar over consecutive weekly sessions with age, such that individual dyads' states of mutual positive affect became more predictable-to each partner, as well as to an outside observer-with development.
 Infants and mothers also increased the number of alternating turns in turn-taking interactions involving initiating and terminating smiles, suggesting that infants and mothers became more emotionally responsive to one another with age (Messinger et al., 2010).
 These findings suggest that repeated infant-parent interactions produce stable dyadic differences in emotional expressivity.